Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-string-repeat.md

 This makes it far clearer for the code to state a string is repeated two times.

-Old-school you might have found yourself doing something like this.
+Old-school, you might have found yourself doing something like this.

 ```js
 let output = '';